Pareto Efficient Nash Implementation Via Approval Voting: Approval Voting Mechanism

 The sets $B_i$ and $D_i$ are demonstrated in Figure ~\ref{pic:dis}.

 The fixed point $x$ belongs to $DIS(A)$, therefore, there is no $a\in A$ such that $a >> x$.
 So the sets $B_1\cup D_1$ and $B_2 \cup D_2$ are disjoint.
 Therefore the payoff profile for the profile $(I_{B_1\cup D_1}, I_{B_2 \cup D_2})$ is $x$ (because $x$ is a fixed point).
 We argue that the action profile $(I_{B_1\cup D_1}, I_{B_2 \cup D_2})$ is a Nash equilibrium.
-Player $1$ includes all the above-average alternatives ($D_1$) in his list and excludes all the below-average alternatives from his list.
+Player $1$ approves all the above-average alternatives ($D_1$) and disapprove all the below-average alternatives.
 Therefore, player $1$ cannot increase his payoff by remaining in a disagreement.
 Note that all the alternatives in $B_2 \cup D_2$ are below-average alternatives for player 1.
 Therefore, every agreement will reduce the payoff of player 1.
 Symmetric arguments prove that player 2 has no profitable deviation.

 Before we show that every outcome in $AG(A)$ is a disagreement equilibrium outcome, we introduce a Lemma that will be useful in its proof.